kh-kim/simple-ntc/README.md

 |15|cm_vcoin|20000|About crypto-currency trading|
 ||Total|261664||

-Architecture snapshot is like as below.
+I split the corpus to make train-set and valid-set.
+245,000 lines are sampled for train-set and 16,664 samples for valid-set.
+Architecture snapshots are like as below.
 You may increase the performance with hyper-parameter optimization.

 ```bash
 RNNClassifier(